 Osteoarthritis is a degenerative disease that develops over time as daily wear-and-tear begin to affect articular cartilage.
 This type of cartilage covers the end of each bone inside a joint, where it allows smooth movement between the bones.

 Everyday pressure and movement gradually wear away the cartilage.
 Osteoarthritis occurs as the cartilage degeneration worsens and one bone rubs against the other.
 As a result, inflammation and bone spurs develop, increasing your pain and restricting movement.

 Symptoms usually develop slowly and continue to gradually worsen.
 The characteristic symptoms of osteoarthritis include:

-Osteoarthritis may develop in any joint in your body, but it commonly affects the three areas treated at Pain Consultants of Michigan: your knees, hips, and shoulders.
+Osteoarthritis may develop in any joint in your body, but it commonly affects the three areas treated at Pain Consultants of Michigan/ A & R Therapies: your knees, hips, and shoulders.

 Post-traumatic osteoarthritis begins when you sustain a joint injury that damages cartilage.
 Unlike degenerative osteoarthritis, this type of the condition may heal on its own, but if it persists, it becomes classic degenerative osteoarthritis.
 It’s estimated that 12% of all cases of osteoarthritis begin as post-traumatic osteoarthritis.